apache/doris/docs/en/administrator-guide/config/fe_config.md

 ### thrift_backlog_num

-Default：1024
+Default: 1024

-The backlog_num for thrift server ， When you enlarge this backlog_num, you should ensure it's value larger than the linux /proc/sys/net/core/somaxconn config
+The backlog_num for thrift server , When you enlarge this backlog_num, you should ensure it's value larger than the linux /proc/sys/net/core/somaxconn config

 ### thrift_client_timeout_ms

-Default：0
+Default: 0

 The connection timeout and socket timeout config for thrift server.